lwade/opsguide/README.md

 This is the new Ops Guide!
 Work in progress.
+Check the wiki link on the right!

+over there ------->